Please scroll down to the section that’s relevant to you… workshops, hiring, showcase, shop, book club, book award, etc.

 - The High Country Book Club is open to everyone to join and attend.
 Simply contact organiser Michael Burge using the online form here.
 Members can be from anywhere in the world, although those who do not attend meetings must join the club’s Facebook group in order to participate.

 - Membership is free.
 Independent authors of selected books are welcome to join.

 - The book club will read a variety of fiction and non-fiction titles.
 All books will be independently-published titles of the highest standard.

 - Some titles will be available to buy from The Makers Shed and local libraries will be alerted about purchasing them.

 - Book club members are encouraged to make suggestions about high quality independently-published titles for the club to read.

-- Selected titles will be finalists in the High Country Indie Book Award, the winner of which will be voted on by High Country Book Club members, announced at the annual High County Book Festival each December.
+- Selected titles will be finalists in the High Country Indie Book Award, the winner of which will be voted on by High Country Book Club members, announced at the annual High County Writers Festival each December.